Chat with us

 Source: grandviewresearch.com

-According to Fortune Business Insights, 2019, the market size of business intelligence is anticipated to reach $39.35 billion by 2027.
+According to Fortune Business Insights (2019), analysts anticipate that the business intelligence market will reach $39.35 billion by 2027.
 Based on the report by FinancesOnline, the BI market is on its growth trajectory for $17.6 billion by 2024.

 The healthcare industry constitutes 30% of the world’s data volume generated.
 The compound annual growth rate for health data, by 2025, will be 36%. – RBC Capital Markets